Book review and synopsis for The Silent Patient by Alex Michaelides, a twisty psychological thriller.

 The Silent Patient by Alex Michaelides shows you exactly what type of book it’s aiming to be from the very first sentence: “Alicia Berenson was thirty-three years old when she killed her husband.”
 No messing around here.

-Book Review: the Good Stuff
+The Good Stuff

 Let’s start with the good stuff.
 The premise of this book is fantastic.
 I was engaged right away.
 The ending is surprising, even if you guess the twist (I didn’t, but some might), and the way the crucial scene of the book plays out is well done.
 I was skeptical of whether the book would come together, and I pleasantly surprised that it ultimately does.

 For most thrillers, I think, the ending is the make-it-or-break it aspect of the story, and this one is pretty solid.
 Michaelides’s debut novel is an easy, accessible and entertaining read, and it will undoubtedly make for a thrilling movie if and when that is released.

 Overall, the story keeps your interest and is well-paced.
 It reads pretty much the way a thriller should read, with plenty of twists and intriguing bits of information doled out at a steady clip.

 So, the flaws in this book are numerous, but they’re also pretty standard for the genre.
 The characterizations of characters are sort of silly or cartoonish (the motherly female doctor! the arrogant doctor who gets in the way! and so on).
 Michaelides throws in so many red herrings and false starts that the book begins to have an unintentionally campy feel.
 (Without giving anything away, when we find out why Theo gets knocked out, I actually rolled my eyes.)